By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-If a tourist cane to your home town where would you take them?
+If a tourist came to your hometown where would you take them?
 Have you taken yourself there?
 What wonders await you just around the bend?
 Seeing things in person is a far different experience than looking at the pictures on the internet.
-Ask yourself what you would like to see or experience first person.
+Ask yourself what you would like to see or experience in person.

 Attend some festivals.
 Enjoy the pageantry.
 There are annual events all around you.
 Historical reenactments abound.

 9. Make some repairs to your relationship.

 Does your relationship need some work?
 Has it become shabby and run down?
 Do some things to repair the cracks that have developed between you and your partner.
 Good relationships require maintenance.
 The best relationships are between people who, once they notice the relationship has some damage, drop their pride, and work on making the repairs.